Professor: Dr. Kate Pulling

 |There will be no opportunities for extra credit!|

-Note: Instructors do not have the option of withdrawing students.
+Note: Instructors do not have the option of withdrawing students from a class.
 If you wish to receive a W in lieu of a grade, you MUST withdraw yourself officially from the class.
 Once you have withdrawn (dropped), you must discontinue attending class.
 Alternatively, you may wish to change from Credit to Audit and continue to attend the class.

-You are strongly encouraged to discuss your options with an academic counselor, academic adviser or success coach AND Student Financial Services (if applicable), because these decisions may affect your financial aid and Satisfactory Academic Progress.
+You are strongly encouraged to discuss your options with an academic counselor or an academic advisor AND Student Financial Services (if applicable), because these decisions may affect Satisfactory Academic Progress and your financial aid.
 Students receiving financial aid may find their awards reduced.

 Exams: There will be three in-class exams.
 The dates of the exams are given above and in the weekly schedule.
 Every effort should be made to take the exams at the announced times.
 No make-ups will be given.
 At the end of the semester, there will be a comprehensive final exam covering all of the course material.
 Your score on the final exam may be used to replace your score on one of the in-class exams.
 All exams will require the use of MySQL, some will also require use of MySQL Workbench.